jacqxu00/SystemsProject1/README.md

 ### Bugs
 * occasionally there are random segfaults/incorrect mallocs and we couldn't figure it out
-* piping was working on Jackie's computer (Mac) but not on Henry's but after Henry made some changes it doesn't work on her computer anymore either.
-Will try to see what's wrong
+* piping was working on Jackie's computer (Mac) but not on Henry's but after some changes were made elsewhere it no longer works on her computer.
+Will try to see what's wrong.
+* redirection was working in a previous commit, but no longer works either.

 ### Files & Function Headers:
 shell.c receives commands from user and runs them